cgbuen/chatbot/README.md

 Additionally, you'll need to use an MitM proxy (e.g. Charles) to fetch your `iksm_session` cookie token, and then place that value into a new file named _splatoon-access_, which is placed in your `TOKEN_STORE` directory.

-This will continually need to be done every three calendar days, but is best off being done before each stream.
+For Animal Crossing: New Horizons, you'll need to use the same MitM proxy to fetch the bearer token, which is to be placed in _acnh-access_ in the `TOKEN_STORE`.

+These two Nintendo tokens should be checked / updated through your MitM proxy before each stream, as they tend to expire every couple of days.

+Note that there is user-specific data that is generated upon use of this software, which end up getting stored in `TOKEN_STORE` despite not being tokens per se.
+They just need to be stored somewhere safe, and they might as well be considered sensitive anyway.